Nattie-Nkosi/js-bundler-code/README.md

 - [Axios](https://www.npmjs.com/package/axios) *to fetch npm parkages*

 ## Requirements and how to use it
-- Create react app `npx create-react-app <appname> --template typescript`
+- Create react app `npx create-react-app <appname> --template typescript` or
+- Create angular app `npm install -g @angular/cli` or
+- Create vue app `vue create my-project-name`
-- Create bundler folder and include it inside src folder
+- Create bundler folder and include it inside src folder.